2024 UFL championship game

-The 2024 UFL championship game was an American football game played on June 16, 2024, at The Dome at America's Center in St. Louis, Missouri.
+The 2024 UFL Championship Game was an American football game played on June 16, 2024, at The Dome at America's Center in St. Louis, Missouri.
+It was the very first United Bowl in the UFL.
 The contest determined the champion of the 2024 UFL season and was played between the USFL Conference title winners, the Birmingham Stallions, and the XFL Conference title winners, the San Antonio Brahmas.
+The Stallions won in a blowout of 25-0.
 The game began at 5:00 p.m.
 EDT and aired on Fox.

 Background

 The championship game was the first UFL championship game following the merger of the XFL and the USFL.
 Before the merger, the USFL had two championship games, in 2022 and 2023, where the Birmingham Stallions defeated the Philadelphia Stars and the Pittsburgh Maulers in back-to-back seasons.
 The XFL held one championship game in 2023 when the Arlington Renegades defeated the DC Defenders.
 The two leagues merged before the 2024 season.